pinnaculum/aioipfs/docs/index.rst

 Async IPFS client
 =================

-To create an :class:`~aioipfs.AsyncIPFS` client instance it's recommended to specify the node's RPC API address with a multiaddr_::
+When creating a :class:`~aioipfs.AsyncIPFS` client instance it's recommended to specify the node's RPC API address with a multiaddr_::

     import aioipfs